| |

 2. Population:

-As of my last knowledge update in September 2021, Turkmenistan’s population was estimated to be around 6 million people.
+Turkmenistan’s population is estimated to be around 6.5 million people in 2023.
 The population density is relatively low due to the vast desert landscapes.

 3. Capital: